Thingoe Rural District: History

 The district had its origins in the Thingoe Poor Law Union, which had been created in 1836 under the Poor Law Amendment Act 1834.
-The 1834 Act transferred responsibilities under the poor laws from individual parishes to unions of many parishes, able to fund a large central workhouse for the area.
-The Thingoe union covered numerous parishes surrounding Bury St Edmunds, but did not include the town itself, which already ran its own workhouse under a local act of parliament from 1747 and so was exempted from being included in a poor law union under the 1834 Act.
+The 1834 act transferred responsibilities under the poor laws from individual parishes to unions of many parishes, able to fund a large central workhouse for the area.
+The Thingoe union covered numerous parishes surrounding Bury St Edmunds, but did not include the town itself, which already ran its own workhouse under the Bury Saint Edmunds (Poor Relief) Act 1747 (21 Geo.
+2. c.
+21) and so was exempted from being included in a poor law union under the 1834 act.
 Whilst the Thingoe union did not include Bury St Edmunds, the board of guardians for the union chose to build the Thingoe Union Workhouse there as a central and accessible location for all the parishes in the Thingoe union; the workhouse was built on Mill Lane in 1836.
 The Thingoe union took its name from the ancient hundred, which had covered some of the area.

 In 1872 sanitary districts were established, giving public health and local government responsibilities for rural areas to the existing boards of guardians of poor law unions.
 Rural sanitary districts were converted into rural districts with elected councils under the Local Government Act 1894.

 On 1 April 1935 the parish of Depden was transferred to the Clare Rural District.
 On the same date the district was enlarged by the transfer of the civil parishes of Barnham, Barningham, Coney Weston, Euston, Fakenham Magna, Hepworth, Honington, Hopton, Knettishall, Market Weston, Sapiston, and Thelnetham from the disbanded Brandon Rural District.

 The district was abolished in 1974 under the Local Government Act 1972.
 The area became part of the borough of St Edmundsbury, which in turn became part of West Suffolk district in 2019.